ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 00034745540568747470730b6578616d706c652e636f6d012f
 ~~~

-The client then reads the oblivious encapsulation resource key configuration and
+The client then reads the Oblivious Gateway Resource key configuration and
 selects a mutually supported KDF and AEAD.
 In this example, the client selects
 HKDF-SHA256 and AES-128-GCM.
 The client then generates an HPKE context that
 uses the server public key.
 This context is constructed from the following